 This is not nearly as large as the Kitchen Sink at Beaches & Cream, but it’s definitely big enough for 2-3 people to share, and it’s a lot of fun.
 It makes me cringe a bit to pay for the Mickey shorts container knowing I’ll never do anything with it, but the novelty of the experience is undeniable.

-It’s also part deliciousness: even though it lacks ice cream, the Brownie Temptation is a thick and moist brownie that has significantly better flavor than the normal phoned-in brownies around Walt Disney World.
+The Brownie Sundae is a thick and moist brownie that has significantly better flavor than the normal phoned-in brownies around Walt Disney World, topped with ice cream.
 The other toppings only make it even more of an indulgence.

 Overall, Magic Kingdom has been stepping up its snack game lately, and we hope that trend only continues.
 It’s mutually beneficial for Walt Disney World and guests, as we love delicious and photogenic snacks, and they make more money in the process.
 While I’d love to see more of an emphasis on smaller, less-expensive options more conducive to strolling and snacking around Magic Kingdom, what Disney has done thus far is a great start!